 Were these men hypocrites?
 Absolutely!
 Were these men criminals?
 Absolutely!
 But letís not fall into the demonic trap of judging the faith by the actions of those that donít practice it.
 Look instead at those who embrace the faith to see what authentic Catholicism really is.

 Jesus said that we should judge a tree by its fruit.
 So what is the fruit of Catholicism practiced?
 The hungry are fed; the poor are clothed and sheltered.
 We find the sick being comforted and cared for.
 And this doesnít just happen in our own neighborhoods.
 Some go off to the mission fields where they forgo family and the comforts of home for the sole purpose of helping those in need.

 On the spiritual front there are many who have given their lives in an effort to preach the life giving news of the Gospel.
 Those who truly embrace the faith find that the grace of God compels them to see others in the same loving way that that God sees them.
 When practiced, Catholicism produces some truly wonderful fruit.
 The vile acts of a few criminals can never be justified.
-But how much more tragic would their crime become if we allowed it to rob us of our faith.
+But how much more tragic would their crimes become if we allowed them to rob us of our faith.

 Copyright © 2015 StayCatholic.com

 Books - Light Of The World a conversation with Pope Benedict XVI